MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/cant-open-exe-files.md

 9. Close Regedit utility.

-   >[!Note]
+   > [!Note]
-   If you are using Windows XP and you enable "System Restore" , you need to
- disable "System Restore" in "Safe Mode" before using the instructions above.
+   > If you are using Windows XP and you enable "System Restore" , you need to disable "System Restore" in "Safe Mode" before using the instructions above.

-## More information

-A Description of the Safe Mode Boot Options in Windows XP

-How to Turn On and Turn Off System Restore in Windows XP

-Description of the Microsoft Windows Registry